Quick start guide

 • ALL environment variables from the submission shell are passed by defult to the job.

-Some usefull SLURM commands (for details see relevant man pages):
+Some other important SLURM commands (for details see relevant man pages):

 • sacct - accounting info about completed and running jobs